phenidone/fith/README.md

 - 0x110: CRC (CRC32-MPEG2 big-endian)
 - 0x111: signature (TBD)

-A saved binary must have exactly one segment of type TEXT, one segment of type BSS and one segment of type ENTRY, which contains the primary entry-point to the program.
-MAP segments contain a textual map of the program's symbols.
+A saved binary must have exactly one segment of type TEXT, one segment of type BSS.
+It may have one segment of type ENTRY, which contains the primary entry-point to the program, and/or one segment of type MAP which conains a textual map of the program's symbols.
+A saved program should also have one segment of type CRC.

-CRC and Signature segments cover all file content (including the header) prior to the beginning of that segment.
+CRC and Signature segments cover all file content (including the header) prior to the beginning of that segment, but no part of that segment.

+The various version flags in the header are for compatibility-checking in future, allowing changes to the binary format (e.g. new instructions) or the IO subsystem (SYSCALLS supported).
+The fileversion flag specifies the format, currently it must be 1.

 ## PLC Engine